 A first workshop in the writing of poetry.
 Class members will read and discuss each others’ work and will study the elements of prosody: the line, stanza forms, meter, free verse, and more.
 Open to anyone interested in writing poetry and learning about the rudiments of craft.
 Writing exercises weekly.
 Limited enrollment.
 Preregistration is not allowed.
 Please consult the Creative Writing Center website for information on admission to this course.

 Limited enrollment.
 Fall semester: Writer-in-Residence Hall.
-Spring semester: Professor Sofield and Simpson Lecturer Wilbur.2016-17: Offered in Fall 2016
+Spring semester: Professor Sofield and Simpson Lecturer Wilbur.2016-17: Offered in Fall 2016 and Spring 2017

 This is an introductory course in screenwriting with a focus on narrative.
 We will look at film, adaptation, structure, and "the business," with an emphasis on workshopping original screenplay.